GoogleChrome/web.dev/src/site/content/en/learn/accessibility/focus/index.md

 skip link and continue to tab down the DOM, they'll be sent to the next focusable element.

-It's important that the skip link includes context about the purpose of the link, such as "Skip to main content," so the user knows where the link is taking them to.
+It's important that the skip link includes context about the purpose of the link, such as "Skip to main content," so the user knows where the link is taking them.

 <div class="switcher">
   <figure>